View of Split on a 3-Day Split, Itinerary, Croatia

 View of Split, Croatia from Marjan Hill Hike

 The very first time we stepped foot in Croatia, it was in the city of Split.
-Even bleary-eyed and cranky after a long red-eye flight, we were still smitten by the Dalmatian capital and its long waterfront Riva lined with cafes.
+Even cranky after a long red-eye flight, we were still smitten by the Dalmatian capital and its long waterfront Riva lined with cafes.

 As Kris sipped a beer and watched the steady stream of ferries come and go, I slipped through a narrow passage to explore the remains of Diocletian’s Palace.
-However, not having properly researched the Best Things To Do in Split, I only got a peek of the Split Old Town…and completely missed the palace!
+However, not having properly researched the Best Things To Do in Split, I only got a peek of the Split Old Town and completely missed the palace!

 In the years that have passed since our first glimpse of Split, Croatia, we have returned many, many times.
 Whether traveling on our own for month-long stays or showing off the city to our friends on quick jaunts, we have become more enamored by Split with each trip.

-How Many Days in Split, Croatia
+How Many Days in Split, Croatia?

 Visiting Split, Croatia and Diocletian's Palace